Volkswagen Taigo: Nivus

-Debuted on 28 May 2020 in Brazil, the Nivus is the second vehicle by VW to occupy the segment after the T-Cross.
+Debuted on 28 May 2020 in Brazil, the Nivus is the second vehicle by Volkswagen to occupy the segment after the T-Cross.
 It is built at the Anchieta plant in São Bernardo do Campo, Brazil alongside the Polo and Virtus, with all three models sharing the MQB A0 platform.
 The Nivus is powered by a 1.0-liter TSI turbocharged three-cylinder petrol engine rated at 118 PS.
 Badged 200 TSI, the unit runs also on ethanol, in which case it makes 130 PS.
 The engine is hooked to a six-speed automatic transmission and front-wheel drive.

 An export-only option is the 170 TSI, with a 95hp version of the same engine backed by a 5-speed manual transmission, available in countries such as Argentina and Uruguay where manual transmission remains more appreciated than in Brazil.

 In the interior, the Nivus shared the same dashboard with the European Polo, with minimal differences, making it to look slightly different from the Latin American Polo.
 The infotainment system featured VW Play, which is a multimedia interface fully developed in Brazil.

 The Nivus was released in Mexico in December 2021, being imported from Brazil.